DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Introduction

 \section{Introduction}

-Dexterous robotic manipulation remains one of the most challenging problems in robotics, requiring precise coordination of multi-fingered hands to achieve stable, task-appropriate grasps.
-With anthropomorphic hands possessing 20+ degrees of freedom, the complexity of generating successful grasps extends far beyond parallel-jaw grippers.
-Multi-finger grasp generation must reason about intricate contact patterns, finger coordination, and task-specific constraints to execute manipulation tasks effectively.
-This complexity is further amplified as robotic systems increasingly operate in unstructured environments alongside humans, where the ability to perform language-driven dexterous manipulation becomes crucial for general-purpose robotics.
+Dexterous manipulation with multi-fingered robotic hands remains one of the most challenging problems in robotics, requiring precise coordination to achieve stable, task-appropriate grasps.
+With anthropomorphic hands possessing 20+ degrees of freedom, generating such grasps extends far beyond the capabilities of parallel-jaw grippers, demanding reasoning about intricate contact patterns, finger coordination, and task-specific constraints.
+This challenge is further amplified as robots increasingly operate in unstructured environments alongside humans, where language-driven dexterous control becomes crucial for flexible, general-purpose robotic manipulation.